whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

 The most efficient way to solve your cat's allergies is to remove the allergens from her or his environment. **In the case of cat litter, it means switching to a different type**.

-When switching kitty litter, try to get a hypoallergenic type.
+When switching kitty litter, try to get a [hypoallergenic type](https://en.wikipedia.org/wiki/Hypoallergenic){:target="_blank"}.
 This typically means a litter that has low to no dust and that is unscented.

 **Changing the litter is best done gradually** by mixing the new litter with the old.
 This allows your feline friend to get adjusted to the new bathroom routine.
 Allergy symptoms might remain present even after the litter was completely changed.
 Typically wait a couple of weeks to see if the new litter reduces or solves the allergies.